 A plume of smoke engulfs her.
 It floats around Deandra, seeping into the cushions of the sofa and the fabric of the curtains in the small living room.
 No way will Susan not notice the smell.
 Bitch used to buy from Deandra’s mom until she got all holier-than thou.
 Deandra laughs aloud, thinking about the look on Susan’s face that’s bound to be there when the whore gets home from her late night rendezvous with her boss.

 Deandra should be smoking outside, but it was so far away and the couch so damn comfortable.
 Now, she doubts she could get up if she tried.
 Her and the couch are one, fused together.
 She’ll have to try to separate herself soon—she really has to piss.
 She gazes toward the hall and the cramped downstairs bathroom.
 So far away.

 The overhead light crackles with electricity, then dims and flickers.
 Shadows dance and jump.
 Deandra’s breath hitches and she rolls her eyes to the ceiling, wary of the faint buzz still emanating from the bulbs.
 A floorboard creaks in the hall, the sound as loud and sudden as a gunshot.
 Deandra jerks upright from the sofa, dropping the joint onto the coffee table.
 Her heart pulses in her neck as a stab of panic lances through her chest.
-She feels eyes on her and spins, glancing around the room.
+She feels eyes on her and spins.
 She’s alone.